Second Collections

 Catholic Communications Campaign

-Through the Pastoral Solidarity Fund for the Church in Africa the Subcommittee on the Church in Africa provides grants to finance pastoral projects that support the maintenance and growth of the Church in Africa.
-Funded projects include outreach programs, schools, evangelization, and education of clergy and lay ministers.
+Through the Pastoral Solidarity Fund for the Church in Africa, the Subcommittee on the Church in Africa provides grants to finance pastoral projects that support the maintenance and growth of the Church in Africa.
+Funded projects include outreach programs, schools, evangelization, and the education of clergy and lay ministers.

 Catholic Schools in the Diocese of Dallas